dapp-sculptor/overview/README.md

 - Demo: <a href="https://basc-nft-staking.vercel.app">BASC NFT Staking</a>
 - Live Link: <a href="https://stakingv2.babyapesocialclub.com">BASC NFT Staking</a>
   - Functionality
-    - Stake / Unstake All NFTs
+    - Stake / Unstake All NFTs - for each tab, Matching Pairs, Pairs, Individual
-    - Claim All Rewards
+    - Claim All Rewards - if these have to be separated by individual staked vs. pairs staked that is ok
   - Rarity Multiplier
     - Baby Ape
       - Rank < 13 = 100 $DAB/day